colinjw458/colinjw458.github.io/README.md

 # Colin White's Projects Site AI Expirement
 I made this website my senior year of college and am now using it as a testing ground to see how much an AI like Claude can improve the look and feel of an already functional website.

+##Disclaimer
+Not all the information on this site is accurate as the AI decided to extrapolate information about my life multiple times

 # AI Generated Readme:
 ## Overview